-How to propagate Hibiscus
+How to propagate Hibiscus flower

-Step 1: Choose the ideal planting location
+Step 1: Choose the ideal planting location for your hibiscus flower

 Step 2: Prepare the soil

-It’s important to note that hibiscus flourishes in moist but well-drained condition.
+It’s important to note that the hibiscus flower flourishes in moist but well-drained condition.
 Enrich the soil with mulch, organic matter or worm compost (rich digested soil that worms leave behind) for optimal growth.
 Go for neutral to slightly acidic soil by mixing in a sulfur compound to lower the pH value of the soil.

 Read more: 4 simple steps to start composting

-Step 3: Plant the flower
+Step 3: Plant the hibiscus flower

 Now comes the exciting part.
-First, dig a hole in the planting site, then remove the hibiscus plant from its nursery container before placing it in the planting hole.
+First, dig a hole in the planting site, then remove the hibiscus flower plant from its nursery container before placing it in the planting hole.
 Fill the planting hole halfway then water well to settle the plant and eliminate any air pockets.
 Continue the process until the planting hole is filled before adding a layer of earthworm casting around the base.
 Water until the soil is moistened.

 Hibiscus plants also attract pests like aphids, thrips and mites, and these troublesome creatures feed on the leaves – causing holes, wilting and discolouration.
 Treat these pests with oil-free insecticidal soap or wettable powder Malathion pesticide.
 As with all plants, you should fertilise them weekly to promote regular blooms.
 Use water-based organic fertiliser for faster absorption.
 These can be bought from any nursery or hardware stores.

 Hibiscus flowers are not only beautiful, but they’re also easy to care for.
 So if you’re looking for a tropical touch to add to your garden, then you’ve just found the perfect one!